 IV sedation is administered into a vein and allows the patient to become very comfortable and enter a sleep-like state.
 The patient remains semi-conscious throughout the procedure and may or may not remember it.

 If you require a complicated or extensive procedure, such as facial trauma injury or orthognathic surgery, you may undergo general anesthesia in a surgery center or hospital setting.
 An anesthesiologist will administer the general anesthesia.

 According to the National Institute on Drug Abuse, about 80 percent of people who use the illegal drug heroin first misused opioid-based prescription medications.
 Drs.
-Smith and Ferguson are proud to offer Exparel in their treatment plans to help fight opioid addiction in our Metairie and Gretna, LA, communities – while also ensuring our patients have a better overall oral surgery experience with less post-operative discomfort.
+Smith, Ferguson, and Misiek are proud to offer Exparel in their treatment plans to help fight opioid addiction in our Metairie and Gretna, LA, communities – while also ensuring our patients have a better overall oral surgery experience with less post-operative discomfort.
 Exparel is a clinically proven medication administered by your oral surgeon directly to your surgical site while you are under anesthesia during your oral surgery.
 This medication controls discomfort after your surgery and will continue to dramatically decrease your discomfort for up to four days post-surgery!

 Exparel is becoming a preferred method of post-operative pain management with oral surgeons and patients alike.
 If you choose Exparel as part of your surgical treatment plan, your oral surgeon will administer a single dose of this sustained-release medication to your surgical site, where it will already be controlling your post-operative discomfort when your anesthesia wears off.
 Exparel is so effective that it often eliminates the need for prescription narcotic pain medications during your recovery time.